ChanglongLing/changlongling.github.io/_pages/about.md

 I hold a master's degree in Urban Planning from Peking University, as well as dual bachelor's degrees in Economics and Urban Planning from Wuhan University.
 I have led several urban and transportation planning projects that were finally implemented in cities such as Wuhan, Xuchang, Suizhou, Dongguan, and Heyuan.

 I view planning as a shared endeavor.
-I enjoy working collaboratively to address real-world challenges in urban and regional development, and to create lasting values for marginalized communities and people who dream of a smarter future.
+I enjoy working collaboratively to address real-world challenges in transportation and urban development, and to create lasting values for marginalized communities and people who dream of a smarter city.
 If you are interested in my work, feel free to contact me :)

 Research Interets
 -----